-- b.
-The County will not support any future development which does not comply with County or provincial standards as they relate to sanitary servicing. - c.
-The County may request additional information about a private sanitary system to ensure adequate compliance with County and provincial standards. - 4.
+- Sanitary Servicing Any development shall install a septic tank, lagoon or treatment facility for sanitary servicing in accordance with provincial requirements. - a.
+As part of a subdivision or development permit application, the County shall require that developers submit information respecting the proposed location and type of sewage disposal system intended to serve the proposed development.
+The County may require that soil tests be undertaken by the developer to determine that the soils are suitable to accommodate on-site sewage disposal systems. - b.
+The County will not support any future development which does not comply with County or provincial standards as they relate to sanitary servicing. - The County may request additional information about a private sanitary system to ensure adequate compliance with County and provincial standards. - 4.
 Stormwater Management All multi-parcel subdivision and major development applications are required to submit a stormwater management report.
-The Subdivision or Development Authority may require the submission of a stormwater management plan for any other subdivision or development proposal within the Plan area. - a.
-The construction of stormwater management facilities shall adhere to the County's Stormwater Naturalization Policy C-ES04. - b.
-The construction and operation of all stormwater facilities shall comply with Alberta Environment and Parks requirements and/or approvals. - 5.
-Stormwater Discharge All developments shall retain stormwater on site and discharge at a post-development rate that does not exceed pre-development release rates. - 6.
+The Subdivision or Development Authority may require the submission of a stormwater management plan for any other subdivision or development proposal within the Plan area. - The construction of stormwater management facilities shall adhere to the County's Stormwater Naturalization Policy C-ES04. - b.
+The construction and operation of all stormwater facilities shall comply with Alberta Environment and Parks requirements and/or approvals. - Stormwater Discharge All developments shall retain stormwater on site and discharge at a postdevelopment rate that does not exceed pre-development release rates. - 6.
 Green Technologies The County will encourage developments to use green building and servicing technologies, such as LEED, BUILT Green or other green building standards for development.
-All new buildings shall strive to meet green building standards from a recognized standards program and use green infrastructure such as: green roofs, constructed wetlands, bioswales, landscaped ditches, rainfall harvesting, bio-retention cells, xeriscaping and permeable surfacing materials. - 7.
-Alternative Energy The County may undertake studies to consider the need and best locations for solar, geothermal, wind farm, or a greenhouse gas waste heat diversion projects.
+All new buildings shall strive to meet green building standards from a recognized standards program and use green infrastructure such as: green roofs, constructed wetlands, bioswales, landscaped ditches, rainfall harvesting, bio-retention cells, xeriscaping and permeable surfacing materials. - 7.-Alternative Energy The County may undertake studies to consider the need and best locations of for solar, geothermal, wind farm, or a greenhouse gas waste heat diversion projects.
 The County shall consider the feasibility of such uses on the business and medium industrial site on the Keephills plant site. - 8.
-Energy Conservation The County will promote alternative energy methods, and/or energy conservation practices through educational programs or public awareness campaigns. - 9.
-Setbacks from Utilities and Oil and Gas Facilities Until such time that TransAlta's Mine infrastructure is decommissioned and reclaimed, any development shall adhere to the setbacks identified in the following table. - a.
-Any development shall be referred to TransAlta and/or the applicable utility provider to ensure setbacks are addressed and/or future plans for the utility or facility is considered. - b.
+Energy Conservation The County will promote alternative energy methods, and/or energy conservation practices through educational programs or public awareness campaigns. - 2-7.
+Setbacks from Utilities and Oil and Gas Facilities Until such time that TransAlta's Mine infrastructure is decommissioned and reclaimed, any development shall adhere to the setbacks identified in the following table. - Any development shall be referred to TransAlta and/or the applicable utility provider to ensure setbacks are addressed and/or future plans for the utility or facility is considered. - b.
 Developers will be responsible to notify the County and adhere to any other setbacks or regulation not mentioned in the table below.